Zezombye/the-jjonak-bossfight/README.md

 > The Omnic brain is a force to be reckoned with!

 An invisible Sombra casts EMP on the position of JJonak.
+EMP has a chance of 50% (TBD) to invert aim speed, or to make aim speed very slow or very fast.
+EMP has also a chance of 50% (TBD) to invert throttle.

 ### Attack 1-4 - Zarya Bubble